dinhthong/m3_handy_scripts/knan_script/readme.md

+# Intro
++ Save user operations, and error prone.
 # Todos
-- Read working path from file (save latest working dir path) -> Open another process -> Auto read this:
-+ Design it to hold multiple non-volatile variables that's necessary for new session
-+ Read the variables at beginning of program
-- Write working logs and save to text file
+- Write user working logs (new session, button click...) and save to text file
-- Expand this:
+- JSON file -> more info: check info of each file, display file name and file size
+# Features
-+ User can point to 'Phan mem lay mau du lieu', and it can navigate to Data folder, NUC_Table, Log... -> check the files -> copy finished FTDI to one folder automatically -> To save disk storage.
+- User can point to 'Phan mem lay mau du lieu', the software then navigates to Data folder, NUC_Table, Log... (or by user selection dir paths) -> check the files:
-+ Save user operations, and error prone.
-- Handle browse -> Cancel
++ copy finished FTDI to one folder automatically -> Ready to be copied to store disk.
++ The user can select parent nuc folder. -> and select temperature folder -> Add feature: export valid temperature data files (by checking name and size in subfolders...) to temperature folder (to be generated NUC in software again)
+- Export to current folder: json file contains FAIL/OK folders only
+# Practices
 - Clean code
-- JSON file -> more info: check info of each file, display file name and file size
-- Export to current folder: json file contains FAIL folders only

 # References
 https://stackoverflow.com/questions/111155/how-do-i-handle-the-window-close-event-in-tkinter